cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 <Definitions>

 - `--binding` <PropMeta>required (if no <Code>--namespace-id</Code>)</PropMeta>
-  - The name of the namespace to delete.
+  - The name of the namespace to list.

 - `--namespace-id` <PropMeta>required (if no <Code>--binding</Code>)</PropMeta>
-  - The id of the namespace to delete.
+  - The id of the namespace to list.

 - `--env` <PropMeta>optional</PropMeta>
   - Perform on a specific environment specified as `$ENVIRONMENT_NAME`.